trackmania-rl/tmrl/readme/tuto_library.md

 ## Server

-`tmrl` is built on a client-server architecture, where the `Server` object is a simple central mean of communication between an instance of the `Trainer` class and one to several instances of the `RolloutWorker` class.
+`tmrl` is built on a client-server architecture, where the `Server` object is a simple central means of communication between an instance of the `Trainer` class and one to several instances of the `RolloutWorker` class.

 It enables `tmrl` to run on, e.g., HPC clusters where the user does not have port-forwarding access, as long as they have a local machine with port-forwarding access on which the `Server` can run (this can be a machine running a `RolloutWorker` in parallel).